grafana/thema/docs/go-mapping.md

 }
 ```

 Presto!
 We've retrieved the `cue.Value` that represents our lineage.
+But let's have a moment of consideration before continuing.

-But before we continue, let's pause and think about this for a moment.
 That hardcoded `"lin"` string tightly and implicitly couples our Go logic with this arbitrary choice made in CUE.
 If we change the `lin` path to something else, how would the above code fail?

 The simplicity of our `ship.cue` and example module as a whole suggests that it might've been better to omit the `lin` and just make the whole `ship.cue` file our lineage: